 The Importance of Liquidity and Liquid Assets

 Years later, the lesson remains timeless.
 Namely, investors should remember one important lesson: at least some portion of your net worth should be kept in liquid assets.
-That liquid portion has one primary job and that job is to be there when you reach for it.
+That liquid portion has one primary job, and that job is to be there when you reach for it.
 Earning a return is only a secondary, less important factor.
-First, it's important you understand what liquid assets are and how they might play into an investor's broader liquidity picture.

 Liquid Assets and How to Store Them